 Address confidentiality program.
 Allows a victim of harassment, human trafficking, intimidation, or invasion of privacy to participate in the address confidentiality program (program) of the office of the attorney general (office).
 (Currently the law allows only victims of domestic violence, sexual assault, or stalking to participate in the program.)
 Removes the requirement that a victim must have obtained a protective order to participate in the program.
 Requires that an applicant to the program provide a description of the applicant's plan to maintain the confidentiality of the applicant's new address.
-Provides, with certain exceptions, that if a program participant provides written notice to an individual, state or local government agency, business, or other legal entity: (1) the entity shall use the address designated by the office; (2) the entity may not disclose the program participant's address; and (3) if the entity is a landlord, the entity may not display the program participant's name at the protected address.
+Provides, with certain exceptions, that if a program participant provides written notice to an individual, state or local government agency, business, or other legal entity: (1) the entity shall use the address designated by the office; (2) the entity may not disclose the program participant's name at the protected address.
 Allows the office to revoke a person's participation in the program or deny an applicant's application if the person: (1) uses or intends to use the program in furtherance of a crime; (2)